Kenuichio Harada: Fictional character biography

 Kenuichio Harada is the illegitimate son of Shingen Yashida.
 A Japanese mutant who uses his powers to charge his katana, his samurai-style armor made of a silvery metal led to the Silver Samurai moniker.

-He became a professional criminal and appeared to clash with Daredevil when he was hired by Mandrill and Black Spectre.

-Harada was the bodyguard for the international terrorist Viper, and was an occasional mercenary.
-While working for Viper, he fought Spider-Man and Black Widow.
-After recovering Viper's teleportation ring, he fought Spider-Man again on the set of Saturday Night Live when Stan Lee appeared as a host and encountered the original (2nd season) Not-Ready-For-Prime-Time-Players.
-He joined Viper and Boomerang in fighting Spider-Man, Nick Fury, Shang-Chi, and Black Widow on the original S.H.I.E.L.D. helicarrier.
-Harada and Viper attempted to kidnap Michael Kramer and fought the original Spider-Woman.
+In his first appearance, Harada is hired by Mandrill and Black Spectre and battles Daredevil.

-At some point during Hydra's attack on Japan, he killed police officer Kioshi Keishicho, which led to Amatsu-Mikaboshi giving Koishi a deal that involved him turning Kioshi into the Ebon Samurai.
+Harada works as the bodyguard for the international terrorist Viper, and occasionally as a mercenary.
+During an attack on Japan, he kills police officer Kioshi Keishicho.
+This led to Amatsu-Mikaboshi giving Koishi a deal that transformed him into the Ebon Samurai.

-Harada and Viper attempted a theft of cavourite crystal and battled the New Mutants.
-They battled the X-Men and Yukio.
-He attempted to possess the Black Blade and battled Wolverine, Lindsay McCabe and O'Donnell.
-He rescued Wolverine and Jessica Drew from cultists.

-He became the Oyabun (leader) of Clan Yashida after his half-sister Mariko Yashida died.
-He attempted to pay off his clan's debts to the Yakuza and restore its honor.
-Though once one of Wolverine's greatest enemies, Wolverine entrusted him with the care of Amiko Kobayashi.
+Harada becomes the Oyabun (leader) of Clan Yashida after his half-sister Mariko Yashida dies.
+He attempts to pay off his clan's debts to the Yakuza and restore its honor.
+Despite he and Wolverine having been bitter enemies, Harada is entrusted with the care of Amiko Kobayashi, Wolverine's adoptive daughter.

-The Silver Samurai once helped Wolverine destroy "Doombringer", and later helped Logan rescue Amiko and Yukio from their kidnappers.
-During his time as a hero, the Silver Samurai became the leader of the first Japanese superhero team Big Hero 6.
+The Silver Samurai helps Wolverine destroy "Doombringer", and later helps him rescue Amiko and Yukio from their kidnappers.
+During his time as a hero, Silver Samurai becomes the leader of the Japanese superhero team Big Hero 6.

-The Silver Samurai was brainwashed by Blindspot into forgetting his time as a hero, believing his redemption was just a result of Professor X's brainwashing.
-As a result, he returned to his previous criminal activities.
+The Silver Samurai us brainwashed by Blindspot into forgetting his time as a hero, believing his redemption was a result of Professor X's brainwashing.
+As a result, he returns to his previous criminal activities.
 Harada was operating as the chief security officer for the Prime Minister of Japan.